ELY3M/elys-switch-guide.github.io/docs/about.md

 # About this guide

+I want to be clear that I did improved and modified the Nintendo Homebrew's guide and I am giving credit and thanks to those people listed here.
-I took [this guide](https://switchgui.de) and modified it to make it more simpler and less steps.
+I took [this guide](https://switchgui.de) and modified it to make it more simpler, less steps, and have more extra guides for common things done on Switch CFW.
 I used my Nintendo Switch to modify this guide :)

 !!! tip ""